Sign up & start saving!

-Transferwise Multi-currency
+Wise Multi-currency

 Most retailers and merchants are credit card and debit card friendly.
 Visa and Mastercard are accepted everywhere, but American Express and Diners Club cards can be used in fewer places.

-When making payments, some merchants may have a spending minimum — 10 euros for example.
+When making payments, some merchants may have a spending minimum — 10 euros, for example.
 However, if you’re making a contactless payment, you can get away with purchases of just a couple of euros using your card.

 Take a combination of travel money products to get the most from your travel budget.
-A credit card is a great way to make large purchases, while using a travel card or a debit card is better for smaller everyday expenses and cash withdrawals.
+A credit card is a great way to make large purchases while using a travel card or a debit card is better for smaller everyday expenses and cash withdrawals.

-Give yourself a couple of different ways to access your travel budget in case something happens to one of your cards, as it can take you a couple of days to recieve an emergency replacement card from your bank or lender.
+Give yourself a couple of different ways to access your travel budget in case something happens to one of your cards, as it can take you a couple of days to receive an emergency replacement card from your bank or lender.

 Equipped with a chip, secured with a PIN, and providing direct access to your own money, debit cards get the gold for convenience when it comes to travel money in France.
 Look for a checking account that doesn’t charge for currency conversion or international ATM withdrawals.